Natural Remedies for Anxiety

 Yoga shows you that you are still in control despite the discomfort.
 You still have control over your thoughts, your breath and your movement.

-Grab your yoga mat and practice these 5 calming poses when you are feeling anxiety:
+Grab your yoga mat (paid link) and practice these 5 calming poses when you are feeling anxiety:

 Calming Yoga Poses for Anxiety